Peter Tosh: Legacy

 "Man in Business Suit Levitating emoji" based on 2 Tone Records logo, based on photo of Tosh.

 In 1979, a 1964 photograph of Tosh in sunglasses and a suit, also featuring Bob Marley and the Wailers, was the inspiration for the logo of 2 Tone Records.
 The label released albums from ska bands such as The Specials.
 The logo featured a stylized man in a suit based on the photo of Tosh, although the figure was called "Walt Jabsco".
 The logo in turn was the inspiration for a character in a Webdings font designed by Vincent Connare in 1997 ("Man in Business Suit Levitating emoji" in the Emoji system).
 Connare changed the design to facing forward and floating.
 Tosh's children Andrew Tosh and Niambe McIntosh both praised the emoji in a 2021 BBC interview, with Andrew stating that "[Peter Tosh] wanted [people] to dance to their own (political) awakening".

-In 1993, Stepping Razor: Red X was released, a documentary film chronicling Tosh's life, music and untimely death.
+In 1993, Stepping Razor: Red X was released, a documentary film chronicling Tosh's life, music, and death.
 It was directed by Canadian filmmaker Nicholas Campbell, produced by Wayne Jobson and based upon a series of spoken-word recordings made by Peter Tosh.
 The film was released on DVD in 2002.

-A monument to Tosh is maintained by his family near Negril, Jamaica, which is open to the public.
+A monument to Tosh is maintained by his family in Belmont, Westmoreland, which is open to the public.
 His birthday is celebrated there annually with live reggae music.

 In October 2012, Tosh was posthumously awarded Jamaica's fourth highest honour, the Order of Merit.

 In 2015, Tosh's daughter - the administrator of the Peter Tosh Estate - deemed that April 20 should be celebrated as International Peter Tosh Day, in honour of his "philosophy of responsible cannabis consumption for medicinal and spiritual health benefits".

 A square on Trafalgar Road in Kingston, Jamaica, was renamed Peter Tosh Square.
 The square is home to the Peter Tosh Museum, opened on Peter Tosh's 72nd birthday on 19 October 2016.
 Among the artifacts on display is Tosh's M16 guitar.
-There was a benefit concert for the grand opening, on the 22nd, featuring Chronixx, Luciano and Andrew Tosh.
+There was a benefit concert for the grand opening, on 22 October, featuring Chronixx, Luciano and Andrew Tosh.

 The annual Peter Tosh Gala Awards event was inaugurated in 2017.

 In October 2019, a commemorative blue plaque dedicated by the Nubian Jak Community Trust honoring Bob Marley, Peter Tosh, and Bunny Wailer was placed at the former site of Basing Street Studios in London, where Catch a Fire and Burnin' were completed.

-In 2023, he was posthumously bestowed with the Order of the Companions of O. R. Tambo.
+In 2023, Tosh was posthumously bestowed with the Order of the Companions of O. R. Tambo.